-There is much to be discovered in the most ordinary moments of life; that is, if we stop long enough to look.
+There is much to be discovered in the most ordinary moments of life; that is if we stop long enough to look.
 So, get ready.
 Variations of light in the city will illuminate our way.

 Yet, look.
-A young girl in pink blouse drives with her window open; blonde hair tied back so not to blow wildly in the wind.
+A young girl in a pink blouse drives with her window open; blonde hair tied back so as not to blow wildly in the wind.
 Her face has an ease I usually don’t feel when stuck behind slowly moving cars.
 She, though, isn’t caught up in any could-be frustrations.
 It’s a summer day and the music (a kind of jazzy rock) is as happening and upbeat as the city life all around us.
 We move with her through the Holland Tunnel.
 A large pink/red “A” flashes ahead.
 The end of the tunnel is near.

 We emerge into light and are now out on a city street.
 A woman’s left foot takes its first step off the curb, as the WALK sign flashes a signal that it’s safe to cross the street.
 The city is crowded with people in various styles of dress and Leo’s camera flashes on shoes, feet, people walking.
 Going somewhere.
 The DON’T WALK sign appears and the camera pans upwards to the faces of people wearing those shoes, their faces waiting, to continue on.

 A woman with dark hair and black sunglasses turns towards the camera.
 Her shoulders slightly startle, her face shows more than just a hint of annoyance at a camera’s intrusion into her private world.
 She doesn’t like being seen.
 Some people don’t.
 But, for the most part, no one notices.
 The city is there for the camera’s taking.

 The pink “A” turns to a green “A.” Stop.
 Now, Go.
 It’s a sunny day.
 The music joins its liveliness with people who walk in confident, jaunty steps, engaged in their busy lives.